kerberos-io/deployment/README.microk8s.md

   - Access key: XJoi2@bgSOvOYBy# (or generate new keys, but don't forget to update them in the next steps)
   - Secret key: OGGqat4lXRpL@9XBYc8FUaId@5 (or generate new keys, but don't forget to update them in the next steps)

-### Create a Kerberos Agent
+### Create a Agent

-After deploying the Kerberos Vault and configuring the necessary services for storage, database, and integration, you can proceed to deploy the Kerberos Agent with the appropriate configuration.
+After deploying the Vault and configuring the necessary services for storage, database, and integration, you can proceed to deploy the Agent with the appropriate configuration.
 Review the `kerberos-agent-deployment.yaml` file and adjust the relevant settings, such as the RTSP URL, to ensure proper functionality.
-Please note that you can allow opt for the [Kerberos Factory](https://github.com/kerberos-io/factory/tree/master/kubernetes) which gives you a UI to manage the creation of Kerberos Agents.
-Also please note if you generated new the keys in the previous Kerberos Vault account creation, you need to update those in the Kerberos Agent deployment.
+Please note that you can allow opt for the [Kerberos Factory](https://github.com/kerberos-io/factory/tree/master/kubernetes) which gives you a UI to manage the creation of Agents.
+Also please note if you generated new the keys in the previous Vault account creation, you need to update those in the Agent deployment.

 ```bash
 kubectl apply -f kerberos-agent-deployment.yaml
 ```

-Review the creation of the Kerberos Agent and review the logs of the container to validate the Kerberos Agent is able to connect to the IP camera, and if a recording is being created and transferred to the Kerberos Vault
+Review the creation of the Agent and review the logs of the container to validate the Agent is able to connect to the IP camera, and if a recording is being created and transferred to the Vault

 ```bash
 kubectl get po -w -A
 kubectl logs -f kerberos-agent...
 ```

-To validate the Kerberos Vault and review any stored recordings, access the user interface at `http://localhost:30080` (after establishing the reverse tunnel).
+To validate the Vault and review any stored recordings, access the user interface at `http://localhost:30080` (after establishing the reverse tunnel).

-### Create Kerberos Agents through Kerberos Factory
+### Create Agents through Factory

-Managing Kerberos Agents through seperate configuration files might feel cumbersome, especially for non-technical users.
-This is where Kerberos Factory comes into the picture.
-Kerberos Factory provides a visual view that allows you to rapidly connect cameras through a user interface, which allows users without any technical background about cameras and kubernetes create Kerberos Agents.
+Managing Agents through seperate configuration files might feel cumbersome, especially for non-technical users.
+This is where Factory comes into the picture.
+Factory provides a visual view that allows you to rapidly connect cameras through a user interface, which allows users without any technical background about cameras and kubernetes create Agents.

-Kerberos Factory also requires a mongodb, just like Kerberos Vault.
-Luckily you can reuse the mongodb installation we have deployed earlier, the only thing we'll need to do is to create another `configmap.yaml` in the `kerberos-factory` namespace.
+Factory also requires a mongodb, just like Vault.
+Luckily you can reuse the MongoDB installation we have deployed earlier, the only thing we'll need to do is to create another `configmap.yaml` in the `kerberos-factory` namespace.

 Create the `kerberos-factory` namespace.